Nowshin1077/AI-lab-works/README.md

 # AI-lab-works
-All the lab works I did for CSE 352(AI) course will be here.
+All the lab works I will do for CSE 352(AI) course will be here.